vrischmann/zig-sqlite/README.md

 ## Aggregate functions

-You can define a scalar function using `db.createAggregateFunction`:
+You can define a aggregate function using `db.createAggregateFunction`:
 ```zig
 const MyContext = struct {
     sum: u32,